DLT-developers-NFT-project/dlt-dev-nft-project/README.md

 ### Short Description

-We're building an Ethereum-based gamifiction platform to motivate and reward the DLT Talents for their engagement and learnings.
+We're building an Ethereum-based gamification platform to motivate and reward the DLT Talents for their engagement and learnings.

-   - Every talent earns crypto-collectibe octopuses by completing the tasks listed in the table below
+   - Every talent earns crypto-collectible octopuses by completing the tasks listed in the table below
    - Each octopus will have a unique appearance and a total of 6 attributes
-   - You'll be creating and cutomizing an octopus in addition to building an army of octopuses by unlocking the rewards and earning points after the completion of each task
+   - You'll be creating and customizing an octopus in addition to building an army of octopuses by unlocking the rewards and earning points after the completion of each task
    - Goal is to build the biggest and most fancy army
    - There is a total of 4 phases in the [DLTT program](https://docs.google.com/document/d/1h1cnIzLQU4JSll-n-qOySaq6R9K1hHXLdF2WD4TtGhw/edit) and 8 assignments

 ### Details

-Intially, everybody gets an octopus without any arms in a randomly generated color (name *  key/id) then based on the interactions you make during the program, you'll end up with a pretty cool octopus or even better; an army of octopuses.
+Intialy, everybody gets an octopus without any arms in a randomly generated color (name *  key/id) then based on the interactions you make during the program, you'll end up with a pretty cool octopus or even better; an army of octopuses.
 An interaction is defined by the following tasks:

 <center>